Past Program Reviews

 Anne Dyni has been writing columns and articles about local Niwot history since 1997.
 Anne's book of selected pieces from her "Yesterday's News" column printed in the Left Hand Valley Courier, she tells the story of Niwot, a town founded just two years after the first railroad tracks were laid in Boulder County.
 Her columns spawn from research into local documents, post office archives, early maps of the area, old city directories and cemetery records, newspapers, and oral and family histories.
 From early town development and growth to personal sketches of community leaders and glimpse of the everyday life of past residents, Located just south of Longmont, Niwot's historic railroad past is sure to be interesting to all our members.

-a wrenching choice between leaving a
+a wrenching choice between leaving a difficult but known

-Researching Tax Records and past president of the
+Records and past president of the Colorado Genealogical

 Stetser presents - "Chasing Collaterals: Finding Your